thecccuk/sector_databook_conversion/nzip/README.md

 ## Running the conversion

+### Google Colab

 To run the notebook, we will use [Google Colab](https://colab.research.google.com/), which provides python notebooks via the browser for free.

 You can create a new colab based on the notebook stored in this gitub repository by following this link:

 - https://colab.research.google.com/github/thecccuk/sector_databook_conversion/blob/main/nzip/nb.ipynb

+### Local

+First install Anaconda from [this link](https://www.anaconda.com/download).

+You can then launch a local Juptyer notebook.
+Take a look [here](https://docs.anaconda.com/ae-notebooks/user-guide/basic-tasks/apps/jupyter/index.html) for more info.

+This approach has the benefit of avoiding slow upload and download times.